OlliesRepo/Shors-Oracle/README.md

 # ShorsOracle
 # 🧮 Modular Arithmetic for Shor's Algorithm (Beauregard 2003 Implementation)

 Using only 1-qubit gates, multi-controlled phase (MCP) and X (MC X ) gates, this project implements the modular arithmetic subroutines needed for Shor’s Algorithm using Beauregard’s 2003 construction, which uses `2n + 3` qubits.
 All circuits are implemented in Python using Qiskit and include formal reasoning/proofs in Markdown cells above each function within the Jupyter Notebook.
+Each Circuit is drawn below it's function.

 > 📄 Reference:
 > Stéphane Beauregard. *Circuit for Shor’s Algorithm Using 2n + 3 Qubits.*